 The center of the city has a lot of sponsored events, including workshops for children and public playgrounds when streets are closed for traffic, off-beat street performances by Trnfest, as well as musical concerts of various genres.

 It displays the academic attractions in autumn as it is filled by students of the largest university in the state where city owes most of the youthful feature.
-Thousands of lights and decoration done by the local artists and drinks and street foods sold on the Ljubljana River banks warm the chilling December days.
+Thousands of lights and decorations done by the local artists and drinks and street foods sold on the Ljubljana River banks warm the chilling December days.
 After surviving the dreary winter, the spring flowers add to the appeal of the city, planted on the crossroads and streets.

 Lake Garda is the prominent tourist attraction in the Dolomite Mountains of the north of Italy.
 It is Italy’s largest lake at only 50km long.
-It has 350m deep point.
+It has a 350m deep point.
 By the end of World War 1, the north of the lake belonged to Austria.
 Before Italy’s unification in 1870, the whole lake was the territory of Austria.

 Located across Lake Garda, you can visit several small resort towns.
 The north of the lake is narrow, and mountains cover it well.
-It is Italy’s largest lake which is known for several outdoor sports and activities.
+It is Italy’s largest lake, which is known for its several outdoor sports and activities.
 When you start your day trips from Venice to Lake Garda, there is no lack of choices, including kite surfing, sailing, mountain biking, windsurfing, climbing, and hiking.
 It is more extensive from the south and has gently rolling hills.